-- 4 Source: City of Mississauga, City Planning Strategies Division (2017); population includes census undercoverage - 5 Monteith Brown Planning Consultants.
-Demographic Profile to Inform the 2018 Future Directions.
-(2017).
+Source: City of Mississauga, City Planning Strategies Division (2017); population includes census undercoverage

 Growing Transit Networks:

 In the past, Mississauga's main form of transportation was the automobile.
 As the city grows and becomes more urban, there will be a more sophisticated network of buses, higher-order transit (such as Light Rail Transit [LRT] or Bus Rapid Transit [BRT]) and bicycle paths.
 There are several transit hubs (Major Transit Station Areas [MTSA]) located throughout the city, connecting residents to local buses, GO Transit and neighbouring transit systems.
 In addition, there will be LRT transit development along Hurontario Road, proposed improvements along Dundas Street and development along Lakeshore Road.